Microsoft/azure-docs.pt-pt/articles/key-vault/general/key-vault-integrate-kubernetes.md

 spec:
   provider: azure
   parameters:
-    usePodIdentity: "false"                   # [REQUIRED] Set to "true" if using managed identities
+    usePodIdentity: "false"                                                 # [OPTIONAL] if not provided, will default to "false".
+Set to "true" if using pod identities.
-    useVMManagedIdentity: "false"             # [OPTIONAL] if not provided, will default to "false"
+    useVMManagedIdentity: "false"                                           # [OPTIONAL] if not provided, will default to "false".
+Set to "true" if using managed identities.
-    userAssignedIdentityID: "servicePrincipalClientID"       # [REQUIRED]  If you're using a user-assigned identity as the VM's managed identity, specify the identity's client id.
+    userAssignedIdentityID: "<clientID of user-assigned managed identity"   # [OPTIONAL] If you're using managed identities, use the client id to specify which user-assigned managed identity to use.
 If the value is empty, it defaults to use the system-assigned identity on the VM
     keyvaultName: "contosoKeyVault5"                                        # [REQUIRED] the name of the key vault
                                                                             #     az keyvault show --name contosoKeyVault5
                                                                             #     the preceding command will display the key vault metadata, which includes the subscription ID, resource group name, key vault
-    cloudName: ""                                # [OPTIONAL for Azure] if not provided, Azure environment will default to AzurePublicCloud
+    cloudName: ""                                                           # [OPTIONAL] if not provided, Azure environment will default to AzurePublicCloud
     objects:  |
       array:
         - |
           objectName: secret1                                               # [REQUIRED] object name
                                                                             #     az keyvault secret list --vault-name "contosoKeyVault5"
                                                                             #     the above command will display a list of secret names from your key vault
           objectType: secret                                                # [REQUIRED] object types: secret, key, or cert
           objectVersion: ""                                                 # [OPTIONAL] object versions, default to latest if empty
         - |
           objectName: secret2
           objectType: secret
           objectVersion: ""
-    resourceGroup: "contosoResourceGroup"     # [REQUIRED] the resource group name of the key vault
-    subscriptionId: "subscriptionID"          # [REQUIRED] the subscription ID of the key vault
     tenantId: "tenantID"                                                    # [REQUIRED] the tenant ID of the key vault
 ```
 A imagem a seguir mostra a saída da consola para **a az keyvault show -- nome contosoKeyVault5** com os metadados destacados relevantes:

 ![Screenshot mostrando a saída da consola para "az keyvault show -- nome contosoKeyVault5"](../media/kubernetes-key-vault-4.png)

-## <a name="assign-managed-identity"></a>Atribuir identidade gerida
+## <a name="install-azure-active-directory-azure-ad-pod-identity"></a>Instalar a identidade do Casulo Azure Ative (Azure AD)

-Atribua funções específicas ao cluster AKS que criou.
+1. Atribua funções específicas ao cluster AKS que criou.

-1. Para criar, listar ou ler uma identidade gerida atribuída pelo utilizador, o seu cluster AKS precisa de ser atribuído à função [de Operador de Identidade Gerida.](../../role-based-access-control/built-in-roles.md#managed-identity-operator) Certifique-se de que o **$clientId** é o cliente do cluster Kubernetes.
-Para o âmbito, estará sob o seu serviço de subscrição Azure, especificamente o grupo de recursos de nó que foi feito quando o cluster AKS foi criado.
-Este âmbito garantirá que apenas os recursos dentro desse grupo sejam afetados pelas funções abaixo atribuídas.
+    Documentação para todas as atribuições de funções necessárias com a identidade do pod do Azure Ative (Azure AD) aqui: [Link](https://azure.github.io/aad-pod-identity/docs/getting-started/role-assignment/)

     ```azurecli
     RESOURCE_GROUP=contosoResourceGroup